CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab3.1.md

    ![A screenshot to Publish Dataflow](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.039.png)

-1. You will be navigated back to the **FAIAD_<username>** workspace.
+1. You will be navigated back to the **FAIAD_<username> workspace**.
 It may take a few moments for the Dataflow to Publish.
 Once done, select **lh_FAIAD Lakehouse** either from the center pane or the left panel.

    ![A screenshot to select Lakehouse](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.040.png)